dNamiLab/dNami/README.md

 The ability of dNami to clearly separate the problem statement from its numerical implementation (often a major time sink in research laboratories) is rooted in the flexibility of the Python language so as to let the user define her/his own system of balance laws in the most natural way (i.e. using a human-readable syntax), which is then interpreted in Fortran to build a computationally-efficient library of the equation above which is callable from Python.
 Users can then easily interact with their own system of balance laws, including at runtime, thereby making it possible to integrate solutions to the equation above with other tools and libraries (e.g. optimisation and stability tools) to fully explore the properties of the system, seamlessly from small to large-scale calculations.

+## Why is dNami needed?

+Code developments aimed at producing numerical solvers for Equation (1) typically follow two different strategies which usually involve two different communities.

+For small-enough problems of the type of Equation (1), generic solutions provided by high-level languages may be used.
+Notable examples may be found in the vast offer provided by the scientific Python community.
+One of the reasons for the Python language success in computational science is its versatility to researchers’ computational needs (e.g. diverse object and data-type structures, various interactions with data at runtime using the large offer of tools from the community).
+However, a common major drawback is the inability to easily tackle problems involving a large number of degrees of freedom, which typically require highly efficient parallel capabilities.
+Note that solutions involving pre-compiled Python modules, see [SciPy project](https://doi.org/10.1038/s41592-019-0686-2), or just-in-time compilation, see [Numba project](https://doi.org/10.1145/2833157.2833162), exist but are most of the time restricted to workstation workflow and incompatible with large-scale computing of complex problems.

+Thus, researchers targeting Equation (1) and requiring large-scale computing capabilities typically have to tackle the tedious problem of High-Performance Computing (HPC) development on their own.
+This is time consuming for a non-specialist and often results in conservative technical solutions that do not comply with the rapid evolution of hardware architecture that comes with continuous change of parallelisation paradigms.
+Alternatively, such researchers can collaborate with HPC specialists for the HPC-layer of the solver.
+Several examples of such fruitful joint efforts are available in the literature, see for instance [STREAmS](https://doi.org/10.1016/j.cpc.2021.107906) and [cuIBM](https://doi.org/10.21105/joss.00301) in Computational Fluid Dynamics (CFD).
+However, this approach often results in highly technical source codes, targeting specific problems that are difficult to modify in time (e.g. new ``f(``**``q``**``)``, new choice of boundary conditions).

+A relatively recent trend aimed at maintaining HPC capabilities whilst providing user and problem-specific flexibilities is the use of Domain-Specific-Languages (DSL) libraries developed by HPC specialists to tackle  Equation (1).
+Examples of such approaches can be found in CFD, a notoriously HPC-intensive domain of computational physics e.g. [PyFR](https://doi.org/10.1016/j.cpc.2014.07.011), [HTR](https://doi.org/10.1016/j.cpc.2020.107733), [OpenSBLI](https://doi.org/10.1016/j.cpc.2021.108063).
+Other DSL-based solvers directly target Equation (1) e.g. [Dedalus](https://doi.org/10.1103/PhysRevResearch.2.023068) and [Coral](https://doi.org/10.21105/joss.02978).
+Although DSL approaches provide the versatility of the physical problem to solve and the efficient adaptability to modern hardware architectures, they do require users to learn the new DSL and drastically change paradigm in their developing approach.
+In addition, most DSL-based solutions rely on compiled binary executables produced from a low-level programming language (typically C or Fortran) to achieve their performance.
+They do not provide the flexibility of pre-compiled Python modules from the user point of view (especially at runtime). dNami aims at reconciling the DSL-based approach with all the advantages of a Python pre-complied module so as to solve general problems like Equation (1) on both small and large scales.

+## What does dNami offer?

+At the core of dNami is the translation of symbolic expressions written in high-level Python language to discretise equations in low-level Fortran language. dNami employs explicit schemes to discretise differential operators.
+For the temporal derivative of Equation (1), a low-storage third order Runge--Kutta (RK) scheme is used (other explicit schemes may easily be implemented).
+Spatial derivatives are discretised using finite differences of arbitrary orders provided by the user.
+A choice between standard and optimised schemes (such as those in [Bogey and Bailly, 2004](https://doi.org/10.1016/j.jcp.2003.09.003)) is available.
+Both the governing equation in the form given above and the boundary conditions are specified symbolically. dNami automatically deals with stencil-size and order reduction close to boundaries using the user-specified symbolic equations, which removes the need for time-consuming and often problem-specific code development.

+The source-to-source translation is performed by a set of Python functions using regular expressions (see `genKer.py`).
+The produced discretised version of Equation (1) is then inserted into appropriate do-loops included in Fortran template files by pre-processing techniques.
+This simple yet effective strategy makes it possible for the HPC-layer to be tailored at the template-file level independently of Equation (1).
+Finally, the resulting Fortran source code is compiled as a shared library and optimised through the auto-optimisation process of modern Fortran compilers.
+A Python module is then created with a high-level interface of the shared library functions using [F2PY](https://doi.org/10.1504/IJCSE.2009.029165).
+It is important to stress that researchers can still follow a traditional development workflow, in a pure Fortran environment, either at the shared library level or inside the high-level interface.

+dNami solves Equation (1) on structured grids.
+Parallelisation is then ensured via classical domain decomposition techniques through point-to-point MPI communications using  [mpi4py](https://doi/org/10.1109/MCSE.2021.3083216).
+Efficient vectorisation of intense stencil-based computations are achieved via manual loop unrolling (yet automatically done by `genKer.py`) and cache-blocking techniques following recommendations from [Andreolli, 2015](https://doi.org/10.1016/B978-0-12-802118-7.00023-6).

+Python is used at runtime to set up the run parameters and initial conditions.
+More importantly the time loop is exposed to Python, giving the user the freedom to interact with the computation inside the RK steps at run-time and to plug-in external libraries and/or output custom values with in-place data read and write between Python and Fortran. dNami's Python interface thus allows easy integration of pre-processing, co-processing and post-processing tools.

 ## Citing the code

 If you use **dNami** for a scientific publication, please cite it using the [Zenodo reference](https://zenodo.org/record/6720593):